Dang Le Nguyen Vu: Honours and awards

 On 27 April 2011, the brandname "Trung Nguyen Coffee" appeared in the Financial Times as a major case study on a successful enterprise model in which the company was voted as one of the most prevailing organizations.

-In 2012, Dang was honoured as 'Coffee King', officially, by National Geographic.
+In 2012, Dang was honored as 'Coffee King', officially, by National Geographic.

 In August 2012, Forbes magazine portrayed him as 'Vietnam coffee king', and described him as a figure of "Zero to Hero".
 Since then, local and world press and society has mentioned him as the Coffee King.

 In October 2012, he was selected as a 'Pioneer of the Year' in a public vote by VnExpress readers.
-The vote's introduction reads "Chairman Vu who has been titled as 'Vietnamese Coffee King' has 'belled the cat' in developing franchising model in Vietnam".
+The vote's introduction reads "Chairman Vũ who has been titled as 'Vietnamese Coffee King' has 'belled the cat' in developing franchising model in Vietnam".